hypermine-bc/hypersign/docs/problem-statement.md

 ---

-Bottom line is, no matter what we do, we end up facing the same problem.
-We started with a problem statement, but came up with a solution which generated another problem, again we came with another solution and keep going on, running around in circles, adding more and more locks.
+Bottom line is, no matter what we do, we end up with the same problem.
+We start with a problem statement, and a solution to that problem statement, but the solution in turn creates another problem, and so on and so fourth, we keep going on, running around in circles, adding more and more locks.
 This is certainly not the way forward.

-Hence we categorised IM problems in two different categories.
-IM problems related to *Centralised* application and IM problems realted to *Decentralised* applications.
+Keeping in view the above, we have categorised these Identity Management [IM] problems in to two categories.
+IM problems related to *Centralised* application and IM problems related to *Decentralised* applications.

-Note*: This categorization is not very strict in the sense that, some of these problems may fall in both of the categories.
+Note*: This categorization is not very strict in the sense that, some of these problems may fall in both categories.

 ## Centralized Systems

-**Weak Password**
+**Weak Passwords**

+Passwords are the root cause of over 80% of data breaches.

-According to data released by security company [Trustwave](https://www.trustwave.com/en-us/) which has analyzed evidence from almost 700 security breaches that took place in 2013, reveals that weak passwords are still a major problem when it comes to security.
+According to data released by security company ‘Trustwave’ (www.trustwave.com) which has analysed evidence from almost 700 security breaches that took place in 2013, reveals that weak passwords are still a major problem when it comes to security.
 During its penetration tests, Trustwave collected 626,718 stored passwords and managed to recover more than half of them in minutes.
 92 per cent of the sample was able to be cracked in 31 days.
 Weak or default passwords contributed to a third of the investigated breaches.

 **Complex Password Policies**

+The average internet user has more than ninety accounts and uses the same password in more than half these accounts; one password leak can wreak havoc.

 Advice on password length and complexity is certainly a good first step.
-However, this does not mitigate users’ tendencies to pick passwords based on common words, with additional character substitutions.
-For example, a user may choose a password such as Password1!, which may satisfy length and complexity requirements (at least 10 characters long and a mixture of upper- and lower-case letters, digits and special characters).
+However, this does not mitigate users’ tendencies to pick passwords based on simple or common words, with additional character substitutions.
+For example, a user may choose a password such as ‘Password1!’ , which may satisfy length and complexity requirements (at least 10 characters long and a mixture of upper- and lower-case letters, digits and special characters).
 Unfortunately, this is a commonly used password and can be found in most dictionaries compiled for password cracking.

 **Loss in revenue due to forgotten Passwords**

+One third of online purchases are abandoned due to forgotten passwords as per research conducted by Mastercard and Oxford University.

-Sometimes what happens that highly complex password policies force the user to create passwords which are very hard to remember and hence end up losing them.
+Sometimes complex password policies force the user to create passwords which are very hard to remember and hence end up losing them.

-**Credential management is a major expense for corporates [password reset calls]**
+**Credential management is a major expense for corporates**

+According to Gartner, between 20% to 50% of all help desk calls are for password resets.
+As per Forrester Research, it costs $70 on average as help desk cost for a single password reset call.

-The above problem begs the need for password reset calls and that sometimes becomes expenses for businesses.
+The above problem begs the need for password reset calls and that becomes expensive for businesses to sustain over a long term.

 **Losing out on usability with MFA**